In-medium similarity renormalization group with three-body operators: Summary and Outlook

 We also considered the organization of IMSRG(3) truncations based on computational cost.
 The key major truncation of this approach, the IMSRG(3)-$N^7$, has a lower computational cost than the IMSRG(3)-$g^5$ truncation.
 The IMSRG(3)-$N^7$ truncation generally saw smaller errors relative to the full IMSRG(3) than the IMSRG(2), but the large contributions of missing commutators prevented its performance from being as good as that of the IMSRG(3)-$g^5$ truncation.
 The energy range given by the results from these two major IMSRG(3) truncation schemes (IMSRG(3)-$N^7$ and IMSRG(3)-$g^5$) contained the full IMSRG(3) result in all of the cases we studied.

 These IMSRG(3) approximations offer possibilities for performing approximate IMSRG(3) calculations where full IMSRG(3) calculations are no longer feasible and for studying the theoretical uncertainty due to the many-body truncation in IMSRG calculations.
 The challenge going from here is the implementation of full and approximate IMSRG(3) calculations for model spaces where nuclear Hamiltonians are converged.
+To achieve this, truncations in the three-body model space will need to be imposed in addition to approximations to the IMSRG(3) truncation explored in this work.
+In Ref.~\cite{Nova20PRCNeMgRch}, the natural orbitals are used to truncate the three-body model space in a way that accelerates convergence with respect to the employed model-space size.
+The exploration of different three-body model-space truncations like this will be a key part of future work in the direction of reaching converged IMSRG(3) calculations.

 \onecolumngrid